Guiding Vision-Language Model Selection for Visual Question-Answering Across Tasks, Domains, and Knowledge Types: Comparative Evaluation of VLMs

 From the table, the closed models, which are believed to be SOTA, outperform the smaller, open-sourced models.
-This is expected considering those models are larger.
-Within them, we identify a pattern that Gemini-1.5-Pro performs significantly better than GPT-4o-mini when visual inference and extracting information from image is more important, like interpreting documents and charts.
-On the other hand, where knowledge and comprehension is critical with tricky questions using standard images, GPT-4o-mini outperforms Gemini-1.5-Pro.
-Therefore, based on the nature of the problem, one of these models can be chosen.
-If cost of processing is a factor, Gemini-1.5-Flash can be chosen with approximately 7-10\% performance loss.
+This is expected considering that those models are larger.
+Within them, we identify that Gemini-1.5-Pro performs significantly better than GPT-4o-mini when extracting information from an image is key, like interpreting documents and charts.
+On the other hand, where knowledge and comprehension are critical, GPT-4o-mini outperforms Gemini-1.5-Pro.
+If processing cost is a factor, Gemini-1.5-Flash can be chosen with approximately 7-10\% performance loss.

-Among the open-sourced models, InternVL-2 shows promising results with both 1B and 8B models given their size, and can be chosen if open-sourced models are needed for their advantages, based on resource availability.
+Among open-source models, InternVL-2 shows promising results with both 1B and 8B models given their size, and can be chosen if open-source models are needed.
 CogVLM-2-Llama-3-19B also competes closely with Gemini-1.5-Flash in Chart and Document understanding tasks.
-Llava-1.6-Mistral-7B performs acceptable in knowledge-based VQA and VQA, but the performance degrades drastically in the other two categories, where visual abilities are critical, exposing its limitations in that area.
+Llava-1.6-Mistral-7B performs acceptable in knowledge-based VQA and VQA, but the performance degrades drastically in the other two categories, where visual comprehension is critical, exposing its limitations in that area.
 Qwen-2-VL variants and PaliGemma-3B surprisingly prove to be weak in all tasks.